 A dark, deliciously moist chocolate olive oil bundt cake drizzled with a silky, rich chocolate ganache.
 The cake batter is easy to make by hand, and includes olive oil, sour cream, freshly brewed coffee and nutty rye flour.
 It's not too sweet and packed full of chocolate flavor.

-For this chocolate cake with olive oil, I used a high quality extra virgin olive oil with a bold fruity flavor, as it pairs well with chocolate.
+For this moist chocolate cake recipe with oil, I used a high quality extra virgin olive oil with a bold fruity flavor, as it pairs well with chocolate.
 You can certainly substitute a mild flavored olive oil, or even a more neutral oil such as grapeseed or canola oil.

 I used freshly brewed, hot coffee as the liquid in the bundt cake batter.
-If you prefer not to use coffee, hot water (or perhaps a hot black tea!) will work just fine as a substitute.
-Using a hot liquid is a great trick to help the cocoa powder “bloom”.
-Adding a hot liquid to the cocoa mixture helps to dissolve the cocoa powder and release additional flavor.
+If you prefer not to use coffee, hot water or a hot black tea with a smoky profile, such as lapsang souchong (affiliate link) will work just fine as a substitute.
+Using a hot liquid is a great trick to help the cocoa powder "bloom".
+Adding hot liquid to the cocoa mixture helps to dissolve the cocoa powder and release additional flavor.

-Replacing part of the all purpose flour with rye flour imparts a more complex, nutty flavor to this chocolate olive oil bundt cake.
-I usually purchase medium rye flour, which has all the delicious taste of rye, without the coarse texture of a darker rye flour.
+Replacing part of the all purpose flour with rye flour imparts a more complex, nutty flavor to this rich chocolate bundt cake.
+I usually purchase medium rye flour (affiliate link), which has all the delicious taste of rye, without the coarse texture of a darker rye flour.
 I find this guide on rye flour from King Arthur to be a helpful reference.
-If you don’t have rye flour, you can replace it with the same amount (1/2 cup; 60g) of all purpose flour, so that the recipe uses a total of 2 cups (240g) all purpose flour and no rye flour.
+If you don't have rye flour, you can replace it with the same amount (½ cup; 60g) of all purpose flour, so that the recipe uses a total of 2 cups (240g) all purpose flour and no rye flour.

-The glaze is made with good quality dark chocolate, the kind you’d like to eat plain out of the wrapper while standing in the pantry.
-I used a 72% dark chocolate bar, which is on the darker end.
-Semisweet chocolate is anything containing at least 60% cocoa solids, so aim for something in the 60-72% range.
+The ganache glaze is made with good quality dark chocolate, the kind you'd like to eat plain out of the wrapper while standing in the pantry.
+I used a 72% chocolate bar, which is on the darker end.
+If you prefer darker chocolate, aim for something in the 60-72% range.
+As long as it's good chocolate, choose a bar with the cocoa percentage that you'd most enjoy eating.
 Avoid using chocolate chips, as they often contain fillers intended to prevent them from melting and losing shape.
-We’re going for a silky smooth chocolate ganache, so choosing a nice chocolate bar or
+We're going for a silky smooth chocolate ganache, so choosing a good quality chocolate bar, baking chocolate, or chocolate feves would work.

 The most important tip when adding the ganache glaze to this cake is to ensure that the cake is fully cooled.
 If the cake is still warm, the heat will cause the glaze to run off the sides of the cake.
 You don't want that to happen!
 Since this is a fairly thick glaze, it needs to be applied while the ganache is warm.
 It will set as it cools.
 I like to test the consistency of my glaze by pouring a test drip down the side of an inverted mug.
 This helps give me a sense of its thickness.
 Does the drip run down quickly and puddle at the bottom immediately?
 Is it too thick to drip down the side at all?
 I can adjust the warmth of the glaze (and thus, the consistency) as appropriate to help make sure the ganache glaze will look great the first time I apply it.